-In old Scotland, the tartan was used for clothing and as a banner or flag.
-Because a family or community worked the cloth together, their clothing was made of the same patterns, and so a person could be recognized by the Tartan plaid that he wore.
-Tartans can also be designed as a symbol commemorating a special event or person.
+Tartan is defined as a cloth with a twill weave, usually made of wool, using a unique pattern of multicolored stripes in both directions, and accepted by some group as "theirs."
+Tartans represent clans (families) or regions in Scotland.
+In old Scotland, the tartan was used for clothing.
+Because a family or community worked the cloth together, their clothing was made of the same patterns.
+In the eighteenth century Clan Tartans were adopted and a person could be recognized by the tartan they wore.
+Tartans can also be designed as a symbol to commemorate a special event or person.

 A tartan pattern is traditionally called a "sett."
 When woven, the sett is mirrored in all directions and defined by a particular thread count.